jquery/learn.jquery.com/page/javascript-101/conditional-code.md

 ## Switch Statements

-Rather than using a series of `if`/`else` blocks, sometimes it can be useful to use a `switch` statement instead. `Switch` statements look at the value of a variable or expression, and run different blocks of code depending on the value.
+Rather than using a series of `if`/`else` blocks, sometimes it can be useful to use a `switch` statement instead. `switch` statements look at the value of a variable or expression, and run different blocks of code depending on the value.

 ```
 // A switch statement